upstash/search-js/examples/nextjs-movies/README.md

     - Once created, copy your `UPSTASH_SEARCH_REST_URL` and `UPSTASH_SEARCH_REST_TOKEN`.

 3.  **Set Environment Variables:**
-    Create a `.env.local` file in the `examples/nextjs-movies` directory and add your credentials:
+    Create a `.env` file in the project root and add your credentials:
     ```env
     UPSTASH_SEARCH_REST_URL="YOUR_UPSTASH_SEARCH_REST_URL"
     UPSTASH_SEARCH_REST_TOKEN="YOUR_UPSTASH_SEARCH_REST_TOKEN"
     ```
-    Replace `"YOUR_UPSTASH_SEARCH_REST_URL"` and `"YOUR_UPSTASH_SEARCH_REST_TOKEN"` with the actual values you copied.
+    Replace the placeholder values with your actual Upstash Search credentials.

+    You can also control [reranking](https://upstash.com/docs/search/features/reranking) through env variables.
+If you want to enable reranking, set env variable `RERANKING_ENABLED` to `true`.
+Reranking is disabled by default.

-4.  **Start the Development Server:**
+4.  **Populate the Database:**
+    Run the data upsert script to populate your Upstash Search database with the movie dataset:
     ```bash
+    npm run upsert-data
+    ```
+    This script will process and upload all movie data to your database.
+You'll see progress logs as batches are uploaded.

+5.  **Start the Development Server:**
+    ```bash
     npm run dev
     ```
-    This will typically start the app on `http://localhost:3000`.

-5.  **Upsert Movie Data:**
-    - Open your browser and navigate to `http://localhost:3000`.
+    Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.
-    - You should see an "Upsert Data" button.
-Click this button to populate your Upstash Search database with the movie dataset.
-    - **Note:** This button is only visible and functional when the application is running in a localhost environment.

 6.  **Search for Movies:**
-    Once the data is upserted, you can use the search bar to find movies.
-Try example queries or search for your favorite films!
+    Try semantic search queries like:
+    - "space adventure with robots"
+    - "romantic comedy in Paris"
+    - "thriller about artificial intelligence"
+    - "superhero movie with humor"

 ## Learn More About Upstash Search